marcomaggi/ccexceptions/README.md

 to non-local  exits, which is  somewhat similar to  exceptions handling.
 The library targets POSIX systems.

-The  package makes  use of  the  GNU Autotools  and  it is  tested on  a GNU+Linux system.
+The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.

 ## License